Laura Žemberyová

 Laura Žemberyová (born 20 August 2001) is a Slovak footballer who plays as a midfielder for the University of Alabama at Birmingham and the Slovakia women's national team.

 Club career

 Žemberyová has played for Slavia Prague in the Czech Republic at the UEFA Women's Champions League.

 College career

 In January 2021, Žemberyová was added to the UAB Blazers roster.

+In her first season at UAB, she led all C-USA freshmen with five assists and all C-USA players with six multiple point matches.
+For her efforts, she was named to the 2020 Conference USA First Team All-Freshman.
+The following season she was named to the 2021 C-USA All-Conference Second Team as well as the NCAA D1 South Region Third Team.

 International career

 Žemberyová capped for Slovakia at senior level during the UEFA Women's Euro 2022 qualifying.